netbox-community/netbox/docs/configuration/miscellaneous.md

 Default: ['extras.events.process_event_queue',]

-NetBox will call functions listed here for events (create, update, delete) on models as well as when custom EventRules are fired.
+NetBox will call dotted paths to the functions listed here for events (create, update, delete) on models as well as when custom EventRules are fired.

 ---